FAQ - to CMS, TUBAF, Freiberg

 Q: “Is it possible to finance my studies by working as a student worker in one of the university’s institutes?”

-Q: “Is there any tuition for the CMS at TUBAF program?”
+Q: “Is there any tuition fee for the CMS program at TUBAF?”

 A: No. There is no tuition fee.